-- A physician, SANE, APRN, or physician's assistant can evaluate a child who presents for concern for sexual assault/abuse. - If a child is prepubertal (see "Definitions" section), then a SANE-P/A can evaluate the child for sexual assault/abuse in collaboration with a physician, nurse practitioner or physician's assistant. - If a child has reached puberty (see "Definitions" section), then a SANE-A/A or SANE-P/A can evaluate the child for sexual assault/abuse. - If a SANE is unavailable, the most qualified healthcare provider at the facility should proceed with the evaluation. - In order to meet statutory requirements for the care of the sexual assault patient, the exam should be completed at the request of the patient without delay.
+- A physician, SANE, APRN, or physician's assistant can evaluate a child who presents for concern for sexual assault/abuse. - Physician, APRN, or physician's assistant shall provide medical clearance.
+If a child is prepubertal (see "Definitions" section), then a SANE-P/A can evaluate the child for sexual assault/abuse in collaboration with a physician, nurse practitioner or physician's assistant. - Physician, APRN, or physician's assistant shall provide medical clearance.
+If a child has reached puberty (see "Definitions" section), then a SANE-A/A or SANE-P/A can evaluate the child for sexual assault/abuse. - If a SANE is unavailable, the most qualified healthcare provider at the facility should proceed with the evaluation. - In order to meet statutory requirements for the care of the sexual assault patient, the exam should be completed at the request of the patient without delay.